MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 Auto attendants can be configured to allow callers to search your organization's directory, either by name or by extension number.
 Within an Auto attendant, you can specify who is available for the directory search by choosing groups of users to include or exclude.
 (This is known as *dial scope*.)

 Internal callers, using their Teams client, can reach an Auto attendant by calling the Resource account assigned to the Auto attendant.
-External callers can reach an Auto attendant by dialing the phone number assigned to the Resource account or via the web if click-to-call has been configured.
+External callers can reach an Auto attendant by dialing the phone number assigned to the Resource account or via the web if click-to-call is configured.

 ## Call queues